 Several astute city planners have contacted me about how the new referendum requirement will apply to a proposed annexation area in which there are no voters.
 This is not an uncommon scenario.
 The involuntary annexation law requires cities to demonstrate that areas to be annexed meet one or more of the statutory standards for use and development.
 Properties that are developed and used for commercial, industrial, governmental, or institutional purposes qualify under these standards.
 Of course these uses may be combined with residential uses, and some commercial or governmental uses might include apartments or other residential activities.
 It remains the case, however, that the law allows annexation of areas – most likely in industrial use, or perhaps in the case of a “donut hole” annexation – in which there are no voters.
 (Although the 2011 law exempted donut hole annexations from the petition requirement, there is no such exemption in the new law, so the referendum requirement applies to these types of annexations.)
 Indeed, G.S.
 160A-58.54(a)(4)a.5 allows annexation of property that is “so developed that, at the time of the approval of the annexation report, all tracts in the area to be annexed are used for commercial, industrial governmental, or institutional purposes.”
 (Emphasis added.)

-The new referendum requirement kicks in whenever a resolution of intent to annex is adopted.
+The referendum requirement kicks in whenever a resolution of intent to annex is adopted.
 There is no exception for annexations in which there are no voters.
 In addition, the authority to annex is now dependent upon the results of the referendum.
 Specifically, under new G.S.
 160A-58.64, there must be a majority vote in favor of the annexation in order for the municipality to proceed with the annexation.
 The result appears to be that if a referendum cannot take place due to the lack of voters in the proposed annexation area, the area simply cannot be annexed.
 A municipality has a few choices: 1) consider adding to the proposed annexation area some qualifying property that does have voters; 2) encourage the property owner to petition for voluntary annexation; or 3) annex the area and, if challenged, ask a court to resolve the apparent conflict under the statute.
 Obviously, the third option involves a risk of invalidation, but the conflict in the statute does raise a question of legislative intent which must be resolved either by legislative amendment or judicial interpretation.

 Limitations on Expenditures to Influence the Referendum

 It’s generally considered a good practice for an annexing city to educate residents in proposed annexation areas about the services they will receive.
 Indeed, the annexation process emphasizes the need to provide this information by requiring informational sessions and hearings as required in the statutes.
 On the other hand, court cases, and now a specific statute, limit the city’s authority to spend tax dollars in order to influence an election.
 G.S.
 160A-499.3 prohibits a municipality from using public funds to “endorse or oppose a referendum, election or a particular candidate for elective office.”
-In an earlier blog post I described the North Carolina case law on this issue.
+In this blog post I described the North Carolina case law on this issue.
 It seems reasonable to assume that the statute mirrors the case law, although it has not been interpreted by our courts.
 Certainly, the city endorses the annexation or it would not have adopted the resolution of intent.
 If the intent of the statute is consistent with the case law, funds may be spent on materials that provide information, but not on promotional materials intended to sway voters.
 Based on the case law, acceptable information would include the reasons the unit is pursuing annexation, the services residents and property owners will receive, and anticipated costs and other effects of the proposed annexation.
 All messages paid for using public funds should be carefully reviewed to make sure they do not violate the statute.

-As noted earlier, the legislature enacted two local acts last year applying the petition-to-deny option to completed annexations in several cities.
+As I’ve noted, the legislature enacted two local acts last year applying the petition-to-deny option to completed annexations in several cities.
 After those petition efforts were challenged and invalidated, the legislature exercised its authority to simply deannex those properties.
 Under S.L.
 2012-3, specific property annexed by the cities of Kinston, Lexington, Rocky Mount, Wilmington, Asheville, Marvin, Southport, Goldsboro, and Fayetteville will be removed from their corporate limits effective July 1, 2012, and enforcement of any ordinances pending on that date is suspended.
 In addition, these jurisdictions are prohibited from involuntarily annexing the affected properties for a period of twelve years from the effective date.
 This restriction does not limit voluntary annexation of these properties.

 The legislature has also approved or is considering numerous individual local bills involving annexations and deannexations.
 A list of those bills/session laws to date follows: